alexgorbatchev/ts-unused/README.md

 - **Finds Unused Exports**: Identifies functions, classes, types, interfaces, and constants that are exported but never imported or used elsewhere
 - **Finds Completely Unused Files**: Identifies files where all exports are unused, suggesting the entire file can be deleted
 - **Finds Unused Type Properties**: Detects properties in interfaces and type aliases that are defined but never accessed
+- **Finds Never-Returned Types**: Detects union type branches in function return types that are declared but never actually returned
-- **Auto-Fix Command**: Automatically removes unused exports, properties, and deletes unused files with git safety checks
+- **Auto-Fix Command**: Automatically removes unused exports, properties, deletes unused files, and fixes never-returned types with git safety checks
 - **Structural Property Equivalence**: Handles property re-declarations across multiple interfaces - properties are considered "used" if structurally equivalent properties (same name and type) are accessed in any interface
 - **Three-Tier Severity System**: Categorizes findings by severity level for better prioritization
   - **ERROR**: Completely unused code that should be removed